sonic-net/sonic-mgmt/sdn_tests/testplans/Platform-chassis-Stack-OS-MGMT-gNMI-E2E-testplan.md

 1. Use gNMI get operations to fetch the state values for `firmware-version`, `fully-qualified-name`, `hardware-version`, `model-name`, `mfg-date`, `name`, `part-no`, `platform`, `serial-no`, and `type`.
 2. Expect the following values:
-    1. `firmware-version` matches against the patterns of `gpins_dev_YYMMDD_HH_RCxx` or `gpins_prod_YYMMDD_HH_RCxx`, which are labels used by the image MPMs.
+    1. `firmware-version` matches against a build label that identifies an image version.
-    2. `fully-qualified-name` is of the form `df42f001.mtv16.net.google.com`.
+    2. `fully-qualified-name` matches against a machine name, e.g. something ending in `.com`.
     3. `hardware-version` is a single byte, so the value should be in the range 0 to 255.
-A `1` indicates EVT and a `2` indicates PVT.
     4. `model-name` is a string.
     5. `mfg-date` is a string that matches the format `%m/%d/%Y %H:%M:%S`.
-(Only month, day, and year are expected to vary, since the platform only retains data associated with the manufacturing year and week.)
     6. `name` is a `chassis`.
-    7. `part-no` is a string that is at most 20 characters.
+    7. `part-no` is a string.
-    8. `platform` is taygeta.
-Allowed values are `taygeta` or `brixia`.
+    8. `platform` is the a string for the platform name.
-    9. `serial-no` is a string that is at most 20 characters.
+    9. `serial-no` is a string.
     10. `type` is `CHASSIS`.
 Allowed values based on the enumeration are `chassis`, `backplane`, `fabric`, `power_supply`, `fan`, `sensor`, `fru`, `linecard`, `controller_card`, `port`, `transceiver`, `cpu`, `storage`, `intergrated_circuit`, `operating_system`, `operating_system_update`, `boot_loader`, and `software_module`.